MoonBoi9001/Avalanche-node-quickstart-quide/README.md

 ## Disclaimer

-This guide is provided for educational and informational purposes only.
+This guide is provided for educational and informational purposes only, on an "as-is" basis, without any warranties or guarantees, either expressed or implied, regarding its accuracy, completeness, or effectiveness.
+The author does not claim to be an expert in the subject matter and has created this guide based on personal experience, research, and understanding.
+Users are encouraged to verify the information independently and consult additional sources.

 Neither the author nor any associated parties can be held responsible for any losses, damages, or issues that may arise from following the instructions provided.
 By using this guide, you acknowledge that you are participating in the Avalanche network as a validator entirely at your own risk.

 Setting up a cryptocurrency staking validator on the Avalanche network involves multiple steps, and the outcome can vary depending on your specific hardware, software, and network configurations.
 The author cannot guarantee that following this guide will result in a fully functional validator or ensure that you will receive staking rewards.